Jimmy Connors: Personal life

 Connors was engaged to fellow tennis pro Chris Evert from 1974 to 1975, and they each triumphed in the singles events at the 1974 Wimbledon Championships, a feat labelled "The Lovebird Double" by the media.
 Their engagement was broken off shortly before the 1975 Wimbledon championship.
 Connors and Evert briefly reconciled in 1976 and 1978, before parting for good.
-In May 2013, Connors wrote his autobiography in which he alleged that Evert was pregnant with their child and that she unilaterally made the decision to have an abortion.
+In May 2013, Connors wrote his autobiography in which he alleged that Evert was pregnant with their child and that she unilaterally decided to have an abortion.

-Former Miss World Marjorie Wallace was engaged to Connors from 1976 to 1977, but in 1979 Connors married Playboy model Patti McGuire.
-They have two children, son Brett and daughter Aubree, and live in the Santa Barbara, California, area.
+Former Miss World Marjorie Wallace was engaged to Connors from 1976 to 1977.
+In 1979, Connors married Playboy model Patti McGuire.
+They have two children, and live in the Santa Barbara, California, area.